 2. Right to Transfer the License.

-As you know, you need to have a proper License to transfer Office to a new PC, the Licenses which allow the transfer are FPP, PKC, HUP, ESD, and POSA.
+As you know, you need to have a proper License to transfer Office to a new PC.
+The Licenses that allow the transfer are FPP, PKC, HUP, ESD, and POSA.

 You can check the license of your MS Office using the below steps: